 Argentina has the largest Jewish community in Central and South America.
 Nearly 6,000 Jews emigrated from Argentina to Israel in 2002-the highest number ever in a single year from that country-following the bankruptcy of the country's Central Bank, dire economic conditions, and special incentives offered by Israel.
-Subsequently, the economic situation stabilized and emigration diminished (Israel Central Bureau of Statistics).
+Subsequently, the economic situation stabilized and emigration diminished approaching nevertheless a total of 13,500 between 2001 and 2019 (Israel Central Bureau of Statistics).
 By 2014, 4,400 persons lived in Jewish households in Miami in which at least one adult was Argentinian (Sheskin 2015b).
 A 2004 Jewish population survey in the Buenos Aires metropolitan area (AMBA) (Jmelnizky and Erdei 2005) found an enlarged Jewish population of 244,000 as part of the over 300,000 who were identified as in some way of Jewish origin or living with a person of Jewish origin.
 Of the former, 64,000 were Christians and about another 20,000 reported some Jewish ancestry, but did not consider themselves Jewish.
 Overall, 161,000 people in the AMBA considered self as totally or partly Jewish.
-Other research suggested significant aging of the core Jewish population. reflecting the emigration of younger households in recent years (Rubel 2005) and growing interreligious couples (Erdei 2014).
-Argentina's Jewish population was assessed at 180,000 in 2019-the world's sixth largest Jewish community.
+Other research suggested significant aging of the core Jewish population, reflecting the emigration of younger households in recent years (Rubel 2005) and growing interreligious couples (Erdei 2014).
+Argentina's Jewish population was assessed at 179,500 in 2020-the world's sixth largest Jewish community.